jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 Most ISIS3 applications were designed to read their inputs from files and then output their results to the command line and/or files.
 Unfortunately, gtest is very poorly setup to test against files and the command line.
 To work around this, it is necessary to remove as much file and command line output from the new `appname` functions as possible.
 Here are some examples of how outputs can be separated from the application logic:

 1. Anything that would be logged to the terminal should be simply returned via the log pointer.
 This way, it can be programmatically validated in gtest.
 This in fact already needs to be done because of [issues](#if-your-application-uses-applicationlog) with `Application::Log()`.
 1. No input filenames should be passed as arguments.
 All files required by the program should be opened and converted into in-memory objects and then passed to the function.
-This will help eliminate the need for test data files in many applications. **Make sure that for Cubes the appropriate CubeAttributeInput and CubeAttributeOutput values are set!**
+This will help eliminate the need for test data files in many applications. **Make sure that for cubes, the appropriate CubeAttributeInput and CubeAttributeOutput values are set!**

 ### Process, helper functions, and global variables
-Many ISIS3 applications make sure of the Process class and its sub-classes.
+Many ISIS3 applications make sure of the `Process` class and its subclasses.
 While these classes make file I/O easier, they also tightly couple it to the application logic!
 Some of them can take objects like cubes instead of filenames, but not all of them.
 They may need to be refactored to use objects instead of filenames.
 For now, where-ever possible use objects, but it is acceptable to use filenames if an object cannot be used.

-Many of the Process sub-classes use process functions to operate on cubes.
+Many of the Process subclasses use process functions to operate on cubes.
 These helper functions will need to be pushed into the ISIS3 library.
 There is a chance that there will be symbol conflicts due to multiple applications using functions with the same name.
 In this case, the function can simply have its name modified.
 This is also a natural point at which application logic can be segmented and tested separately.

-Because of how the Process sub-classes use process functions, many older ISIS3 applications use global variables to pass additional parameters to helper functions.
+Because of how the Process subclasses use process functions, many older ISIS3 applications use global variables to pass additional parameters to helper functions.
 This can cause serious issues because applications are no longer self-contained executables.
 To help with this, ProcessByBrick and ProcessByLine have been modified to use a [lambda function with captures](https://en.cppreference.com/w/cpp/language/lambda#Lambda_capture) as the process function.
-All of the previously global variables can now be defined in the `appname` function and then captured in the lambda function.
+All the previously global variables can now be defined in the `appname` function and then captured in the lambda function.

 For example, here's an app called checkerboard which generates an artificial cube with a checkerboard pattern.
-It requires access to the variable `size` to work but `ProcessByLine.StartProcess` only supports functions `Buffer` objects as input.
-Therefore, the app uses a global variable in order for the checkerboard function to have `size` in it's scope:
+It requires access to the variable `size` to work, but `ProcessByLine.StartProcess` only supports functions `Buffer` objects as input.
+Therefore, the app uses a global variable in order for the checkerboard function to have `size` in its scope:
 ```C++
 // original foo.cpp
 #include "Isis.h"